optimalstrategy/ast2str/README.md

     ├─Label
     │ ├─name: `y`
     │ ╰─location: 1
-    ╰─Label
+    ├─Label
-      ├─name: `z`
+    │ ├─name: `z`
-      ╰─location: Unresolved
+    │ ╰─location: Unresolved
+    ├─Expr::Optional
+    ╰─Expr::Optional
+      ╰─value: "a string"
 "#.trim());

-// The symbols used to draw the tree can be configured using the `Symbols` trait: assert_eq!(expr.ast_to_str_impl(&ast2str::TestSymbols), r#" Expr::Binary
+// The symbols used to draw the tree can be configured using the [`Symbols`] trait: assert_eq!(expr.ast_to_str_impl(&ast2str::TestSymbols), r#" Expr::Binary
   left: Expr::Literal